uc-cdis/fence/docs/google_architecture.md

 Google supports a bucket-level configuration called ["Requester Pays"](https://cloud.google.com/storage/docs/requester-pays) which effectively pushes the cost of data access in a Google Storage bucket to the entity accessing the data.

-> By default, the Google project the Google Bucket is in gets billed.
+> Without requester pays enabled, the Google project the Google Bucket is in gets billed.

 The Data Access methods [Signed URLs](#signed-urls) and [Temporary Service Account Credentials](#temporary-service-account-credentials) support accessing requester pays buckets with some additional configuration and considerations (noteably: how it affects end-users).

 In order to fully understand the options for requester pays support, it's important to first understand the technical steps to get any of these Google Data Access methods to work, as detailed in the library Fence uses for Google API interactions, [cirrus](https://github.com/uc-cdis/cirrus).
-It would also be useful to read through the access method details for [Signed URLs](#signed-urls) and [Temporary Service Account Credentials](#temporary-service-account-credentials) first.
+It would also be useful to read through the access method details for [Signed URLs](#signed-urls) and [Temporary Service Account Credentials](#temporary-service-account-credentials).

 #### Options for Billing Project(s)

 The easiest option for supporting requester pays is to simply bill a Google Project you already own for all access to the bucket instead of requiring end-users to supply a project to bill.
 This essentially makes the requester pays bucket a non-requester pays bucket, since you'll be paying for all the access.
-But this may be a necessary solution in cases where:
+This may be a necessary solution in cases where:

-1) you want to serve data from a bucket you don't fully control
+1) you want to serve data from a bucket you don't fully control (in other words, can't just turn "requester pays" off)
 2) you don't want end-users to have to do manual configuration in Google Cloud Platform to enable billing their project
-3) you/end-users don't want to have to give your application IAM permissions in a project the end-user owns
+3) you/end-users don't want to have to give your application IAM permissions in a project the end-user owns to automatically enable billing

-> NOTE: It is theoretically possible to eliminate `3` by having Fence assume that `2` has happened.
-However, the current implementation does **not** do that.
-It programatically attempts to create a custom role in the billing project and provide the necessary access to reduce the manual configuration required.
-This is, of course, at the expense of requiring that end-users trust your application enough to give it IAM permissions in their project.
+**NOTE:** If you do _not_ want to bill yourself for access, it is possible to require end-users to provide the project to bill OR configure a default billing project other than one you own. _However_, this will require more work for end-users that you need to consider.

+To bill a project you do _not_ own, users either need to do `2` from above (manually give the necessary service account(s) (that Fence uses) access to bill the project they specify) OR they can agree to `3` (let Fence automatically assign the necessary billing permission in the project they specify). `3` requires that the Fence admin service account have the necessary roles in the users project(s) though.
+More details about that further down.

 #### Billing Your Own Project

 To bill a project you own, Fence offers an optional configuration for a "default billing project" which you can set to be a project that you manage and can provide the necessary permissions to the Fence admin service account.

-> NOTE: At the time of writing, the configuration variable for the "default billing project" is `GOOGLE_REQUESTER_PAYS_BILLING_PROJECT`.
-The configuration for the Fence admin service account is `CIRRUS_CFG/GOOGLE_ADMIN_EMAIL`.
+> NOTE: At the time of writing, the configuration variable for the "default billing project" for signed urls is `BILLING_PROJECT_FOR_SIGNED_URLS`.
+The "default billing project" for temporary service account credentials is `BILLING_PROJECT_FOR_SA_CREDS`.
+The configuration for the Fence admin service account is `CIRRUS_CFG/GOOGLE_ADMIN_EMAIL` and is available through the API.

 For the [Temporary Service Account Credentials](#temporary-service-account-credentials) access methods, clients need to know what the "default billing project" is (to include in their direct requests to Google).
 The configured "default billing project" is exposed through an API endpoint [detailed here](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/uc-cdis/fence/master/openapis/swagger.yaml#/google).